 - Visual field charting: enlarged blind spot and peripheral field construction.

-Surgical intervention may be considered if other measures are ineffective.
-Surgical options include:
+Surgical intervention may be considered if other measures are ineffective or there is a rapid or progressive decline in visual function.
+Surgical options include :

 - Optic nerve sheath fenestration (decompression).

 - CSF shunting (lumbo-peritoneal,ventriculo-peritoneal shunt, ventriculojugular and vetriculoatrial shunts).

 The treatment offered often depends on the local expertise available and should always occur in conjunction with weight loss.